 Figure 1.
-NWT Mackenzie Mountain Outfitting areas and names, NNPR, and land claim areas (black dotted lines).
-The hatched line is the Canol Trail.....
-2 Figure 2.
+NWT Mackenzie Mountain Outfitting zones and names, NNPR, and land claim areas 2 Figure 2.
 Example of an outfitter return on client hunter success form.....
 4 Figure 3.
-Example of a hunter observation report form.....
-5 Figure 4.
-Geographical areas of origin of hunters purchasing licences to hunt in the Mackenzie Mountains from 2002-2022.
-Travel restrictions resulted in no outfitted hunts being conducted in 2020.....
-11 Figure 5.
-A) seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2022.
-B) Total counts of sheep in the Katherine Creek (located in S/OT/02) and Palmer lake (S/OT/01) long-term study areas from 1997-2022.
-Ground surveys were conducted on foot from 1997-2018 and aerial surveys from 2019 to present.....
-16 Figure 6.
-Percent composition of sheep calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2022 .
-Classifications for sheep requested on observation forms are legal rams (LRam; pink), non-legal ram (NLRam), ewe (blue) and lamb (purple).....
-18 Figure 7.
-Measurements of horns from sheep harvested across the Mackenzie Mountains from 1991-2021.....
-19 Figure 8.
-Percent composition of age for sheep harvested in the Mackenzie Mountains by non-resident and non-resident alien harvesters from 1991-2022.....
-19 Figure 9.
-Total numbers of caribou seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2022.....
-23 Figure 10.
-Total numbers of moose seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2022.....
-25 Figure 11.
-Total numbers of grizzly bears seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2022.....
+Example of a hunter observation report form.
+6 Figure 4.
+Geographical areas of origin of hunters purchasing licences to hunt in the Mackenzie Mountains from 2002-2021 12 Figure 5.
+A) Total numbers of sheep seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2021.
+B) Total counts of sheep in the Katherine Creek (located in S/OT/02) and Palmer lake (S/OT/01) long-term study areas from 1997-2021.....
+17 Figure 6.
+Percent composition of sheep calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2021 19 Figure 7.
+Measurements of horns from sheep harvested across the Mackenzie Mountains from 1991-2021.
+20 Figure 8.
+Percent composition of age for sheep harvested in the Mackenzie Mountains by non-resident and non-resident alien harvesters from 1991-2021.....
+20 Figure 9.
+Total numbers of caribou seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2021.....
+24 Figure 10.
+Total numbers of moose seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2021.....
+26 Figure 11.
+Total numbers of grizzly bears seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2021.....
 31 Figure 12.
-Overview of 2017 grizzly bear hair snagging pilot project.
-Hair snagging posts were spaced 9 km apart over a 7,000 km grid at the southwestern portion of the Canol Trail and monitored between mid-June to mid-August 2017.....
+Overview of 2017 Grizzly bear hair snagging pilot project.....
 32